tchaloupka/during/README.md

 assert(io.map!(c => c.user_data).equal(iota(0, 16)));
 ```

-For more examples, see `tests` subfolder or the documentation.
+For more examples, see `tests` and `examples` subfolders or the documentation.

 ## How to use the library